 הוא שיר טב מכל שיריא דידי

 → Poem the mirror ←

-It is divided into two main branches: Western Aramaic (Samaritan etc.), and Eastern Aramaic (Syriac etc, and modern Aramaic languages).
-After to have used the phenician writing system, aramaic will develop its own system (-600).
+There are two main branches: Western Aramaic (Samaritan etc.), and Eastern Aramaic (Syriac etc., and modern Aramaic dialects).